Troubleshooting BMW Restraint System Malfunction

 Depending on the model, there are front, side, and curtain airbags.
 The steering wheel and the passenger-side dashboard hold front airbags.

 These are activated in case of a frontal impact to minimize head and chest injuries.
 Side airbags are installed within front seats and protect passengers during side impacts or vehicle rollovers.

-Curtain airbags have a similar protective role as side airbags, but also minimize the risk of injury from broken glass.
+Curtain airbags have a similar protective role as side airbags and minimize the risk of injury from broken glass.
 These airbags are located between the A and C pillars.

-If an airbag has previously deployed it will trigger the restraint system malfunctions warning light.
+If an airbag has previously been deployed, it will trigger the restraint system malfunctions warning light.
 But a more common issue is the wire harnesses that connect to any of the airbags.
 Wires to the airbag can get damaged during a minor accident or previous repair work.